-If we tried to build two panoramic images simultaneously by using two standard cameras which are mounted on two rotational robotic arms, we would have problems with the non-static scenes.
-Clearly, one camera would capture the motion of the other camera.
+If we would try to build two panoramic images simultaneously by using two standard cameras, we would have problems since the scene would not be static.
 So we decided to use only one camera.
-Our final goal is to develop a system for automatic navigation of a mobile robot in a room.
+Our finall goal is to develop a system for automatic navigation of a mobile robot in a room.